Selective continuous-variable quantum process tomography: II. Selective continuous-variable quantum process tomography

+Taking into account that controlled operations can be more challenging to implement than non-controlled operations, we also present in Fig. \ref{circuitCVprocesosimp} a simplified quantum circuit that uses fewer controlled operations while still obtaining the same results (Eqs. \eqref{MeasureRealPartaprox} and \eqref{MeasureImPart1}).

+It is also noteworthy that, for optical systems, homodyne detection is the most common method for sampling the $x$ quadrature.
+In this case, we can just as easily select any interval $[x-\delta/2, x+\delta/2]$ as the interval $[-\delta/2,+\delta/2]$ in \eqref{proyector}, and the detector's resolution $\delta$ can be controlled by adjusting the amplitude of the local oscillator.
+This allows us to eliminate one squeezing operator and one translation operator; however, we still need to independently control the remaining three squeezing and translation parameters.
+That said, homodyne detection may not always be the most suitable approach.
+It is important to highlight that our protocol is also applicable to processes acting on non-optical systems.

-As it is not possible to know if the process presents meaningful fluctuations in the region, it is necessary to establish a criterion for the selection of $\mathcal{R}_{\substack{ab\\cd}}$ to try to get to a region where fluctuations are negligible.
+Since it is not possible to know whether the process exhibits meaningful fluctuations in the region \eqref{intervals}, it is necessary to establish a criterion for selecting $\mathcal{R}_{\substack{ab\\cd}}$ in order to find a region where fluctuations are negligible.

 Different proposals can be implemented to select the aforementioned region over which the process element is estimated.
-A possible way to proceed is detailed as follows.
+One possible approach is detailed as follows.

 \begin{enumerate} \item We start by setting the squeezing parameters $r_a=r_b=r_c=r_d=0$, thus obtaining an initial region $\mathcal{R}_{\substack{ab\\cd}}^0$: